drasi-project/docs/docs/content/solution-developer/sources/_index.md

     Sources for Solution Developers
 ---

-**The Reactive Graph Preview is a prototype and is only suitable for experimentation, not for production systems.**
+**The Drasi Preview is a prototype and is only suitable for experimentation, not for production systems.**

-Sources provide connectivity to the systems that Reactive Graph can observe as sources of change.
+Sources provide connectivity to the systems that Drasi can observe as sources of change.
 Sources are the inputs to Continuous Queries.

-Reactive Graph currently provides Source implementations for the following source systems:
+Drasi currently provides Source implementations for the following source systems:

 - [Azure Cosmos DB Gremlin API](#azure-cosmos-db-gremlin-api-source)
 - [PostgreSQL](#postgresql-source)